yashverma8111/Sonar-Object-Classification/README.md

 The repository includes the following key components:

 - `sonar_data.csv`: This CSV file contains the dataset used for training and testing the model.
-It includes various features extracted from sonar signals, and the corresponding labels indicating whether an object is a rock ('R') or a mine ('M').
+It includes various features extracted from sonar signals, and the corresponding labels indicating whether an object is a rock ('R') or a mine ('M') (Note : This data is taken from kaggle).

 - `main.py`: This Python script contains the code for loading the dataset, preprocessing it, training a Logistic Regression model, and making predictions.
 It also includes an example prediction for custom input data.